VW's Audi to build factory in Mexico

 The company said separately on Wednesday that its supervisory board approved plans to build a new factory in western China.

-(Reporting By Andreas Cremer and Ludwig Burger; Additional reporting by Jan Schwartz in Hamburg and Krista Hughes in Puerto Vallarta, Mexico; Editing by Leslie Gevirtz)
+(Reporting By Andreas Cremer and Ludwig Burger; Additional reporting by Jan Schwartz in Hamburg and Krista Hughes in Puerto Vallarta, Mexico)